tudorpintea999/babylon/docs/architecture.md

 ### [Checkpointing](../x/checkpointing)

-The checkpointing module is responsible for creating Babylon checkpoints to be submitted to Bitcoin and maintaining their confirmation status.
+The checkpointing module is responsible for creating Babylon checkpoints to be submitted to Bitcoin and maintain their confirmation status.
 It collects the validator's
 [BLS signatures](https://en.wikipedia.org/wiki/BLS_digital_signature)
 for each block to be checkpointed and aggregates them